andfinsand/gradient-wizard/README.md

 # Gradient Wizard

-Gradient Wizard is a web application that utilizes the OpenAI API and gpt-3.5-turbo model to create two or three-tone gradients based on user input..
+Gradient Wizard is a web application that utilizes the OpenAI API and gpt-3.5-turbo model to create two or three-tone gradients based on user input.
 The generated gradients are accompanied by hex codes, a unique name, and a description for why the colors were chosen.
 The user can navigate between the generated gradients and copy the provided hex codes.

 ## Technologies used